debatelab/evidence-seeker/README.md

     <claim>{claim}</claim>
     Before we proceed with retrieving evidence items, we carefully analyse the claim.
 Your task is to contribute to this preparatory analysis, as detailed below.
     In particular, you should
-    1. thoroughly discuss the strength of the claim, that is, whether the claim unequivocally states a proposition a true (or false), or whether it's content is more nuanced, e.g. by including modal qualifiers, such as "might", "could", "probably", "possibly", "likely", "unlikely", "certainly", "impossible", etc. -- if so, try to describe the quality and stremgth of the claim as clearly as possible;
+    1. thoroughly discuss the strength of the claim, that is, whether the claim unequivocally states a proposition as true (or false), or whether it's content is more nuanced, e.g. by including modal qualifiers, such as "might", "could", "probably", "possibly", "likely", "unlikely", "certainly", "maybe", etc. -- if so, try to describe the quality and stremgth of the claim as clearly as possible;
     2. watch out for ambiguity and vagueness during your discussion, making alternative interpretations explicit.
 - name: LSP-5
   description: |